 Once through the clatter of the tube barriers, you can either head up, out into the grand, leafy Exhibition and Cromwell Roads; or you can walk through the subway, past tuneful buskers and billboards to whet your appetite with pictures of the latest exhibition.
 The Science, Natural History and Victoria and Albert Museums are all just a short stroll away.
 One great thing to bear in mind is that these museums are all free to enter.
 We’re so lucky here in London!
 There is sometimes a charge for exhibitions, and signs do encourage visitors to donate some money if they can.
 But there’s absolutely no requirement to pay to see the vast majority of the collections.

-Although each of these huge London museums has enough to occupy visitors for several days, they’re close enough to each other to do a ‘mix-and-match’ day.
-You could quite easily dip into a couple of sections of each – so long as you arrive early and start with the Natural History Museum, whose queues grow longer as the day wears on.
-Best of all, the museums are all free to enter, with a charge for some exhibitions.
+Although each of these huge London museums for kids has enough to occupy visitors for several days, they’re close enough to each other to do a ‘mix-and-match’ day.
+You could quite easily dip into a couple of sections of each.
+My top tip would be to arrive early and start with the Natural History Museum, whose queues grow longer as the day wears on.
+It opens at 10am, and I’d recommend getting there about ten minutes before opening time.

 Glass collection – The Märit Rausing Gallery

 It took us a while to find the glass collection.
 We followed the back-pack’s map through the vast museum, walking past a replica of Michelangelo’s David, through the world’s oldest museum café, and then up in a glass lift, to reach the gallery.